bahmutov/cypress-examples/docs/recipes/empty-divs.md

 ## Double border

+📺 Watch this recipe explained in the video [Empty List Items Should Not Exist](https://youtu.be/pk0C7XUJ208).

 Empty elements might show up as a weird "double" border between elements with text.
 For example:

 <!-- fiddle Double border because of empty element -->